jh3nd3rs0n/argmatey/README.md

         }

         /*
-         * Invoked when a non-parsed argument is encountered.
-In this
+         * Invoked when a non-parsed command line argument is
-         * implementation, the non-parsed argument is the FILE argument.
+         * encountered.
+In this implementation, the non-parsed
+         * command line argument is the command line argument for
-         * The non-parsed argument is provided as an argument to the
+         * FILE.
+The non-parsed command line argument is provided
-         * method parameter below.
+         * as an argument to the method parameter below.
          */
         @Override
         protected void handleNonparsedArg(String nonparsedArg)